osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

 ```

 into a text file.
 This text file can then be past to `./add_connect_group.py`
 in `gosync3`.
-This can be done on any machine that supports `gosync3`, i.e.
-any machine with Python2.7.
+Do this on login03.osgconnect.net under `/usr/local/gosync3/`.

 Using the the project information text file, the group can be added to the
 by running

 ```
 ./add_connect_group.py --projectfile /path/to/file --parent <parent_group>